thew44/gpghelper/README.md

 ## Prerequisite
 Install GPG4WIN with GnuPG version 2.2.4.
+If you like to build the software on your own, you will need [Qt](https://www.qt.io/) 5.6.1.
+The tool basically parses gpg outputs, so gpgme is not required.

 ## Install
 Download the latest portable build in folder [dist](dist/), extract it and run gpghelper.exe.